Here is the latest update on the status of the multi-district litigation involving the 3M™ Bair Hugger™ warming system.

 Another was dismissed by a Minnesota state court.

 One was deselected and returned to the broader pool of cases.

 One has been postponed.

 Some background: In multi-district litigation involving a large number of lawsuits, courts try “bellwether’’ cases, which are nominated by plaintiffs and defendants and supposed to be representative of the entire pool of lawsuits.

 The idea is that courts will hold trials of the bellwether cases and the outcomes of those trials will help determine the fate of the larger pool of lawsuits.

 To date, 14 lawsuits have been selected as bellwether cases.
-Of those, only one trial has occurred, one case was dismissed by a federal district court, one case was dismissed by a Minnesota state court, and nine other cases either have been withdrawn or pulled from the pool.
+Of those, only one trial has occurred, one case was dismissed by a federal district court, one case was dismissed by a Minnesota state court, another case has been postponed, and ten cases either have been withdrawn or pulled from the pool.

 Meanwhile, more than 590 lawsuits in the larger pool of cases have been dismissed, either by plaintiffs or by court order.

 Bottom line: Five years into the litigation involving the Bair Hugger warming system, 3M has not lost a single case.
 Nor does it expect to.

 Every one of the lawsuits is based on bad science orchestrated by a 3M competitor with a track record of misrepresenting facts and an actual conviction for fraud.
 There is no proof the Bair Hugger system causes infections.